Applying for a PhD

 We are happy you are considering applying to UIC's PhD program, which is housed at the Learning Sciences Research Institute!
 Before you start your application, please take the following into consideration:

 → It is a PhD-only program.
-We do not offer an MA.
+We do not currently offer an MA.

 → It is a full-time program.
 Most classes are held during the day.

 → The program best suits students who have some professional experience in a related field or an advanced degree.

 Please note UIC accepts applications for the PhD program only for the fall semester.